deosrc/hugo-module-bgg/README.md

 The process for adding custom games is similar to [adding collection games manually](#adding-collection-games-manually), but specifies all of the game information in the front matter.
 The basic template for this should be provided when creating the markdown file using the command above.

-> :information: Unfortunately, due to limitations with Hugo content adapters, it is not possible to use the method to override the game information provided by Board Game Geek.
+> :warning: Unfortunately, due to limitations with Hugo content adapters, it is not possible to use the method to override the game information provided by Board Game Geek.

 ## Other Usage Examples